Cleveland sports curse: Cleveland Indians

 Even after the Cavaliers 2016 NBA title, the Indians continued to come up short in the playoffs.
 Later that same year, the Indians advanced to the World Series, giving Cleveland a chance to become the first city since Los Angeles in 1988 to have both NBA and MLB championships in the same year.
-The Indians held a 3–1 lead against the Chicago Cubs, but the Cubs rallied to win the last three games to break their own curse; as a result, the Indians currently hold the longest active championship drought in baseball.
+The Indians held a 3–1 lead against the Chicago Cubs, but the Cubs rallied to win the last three games to break their own curse; as a result, the Indians became the team with the longest active championship drought in baseball.
+Cleveland’s drought now stands at 77 seasons.

 In 2017, the Indians returned to the playoffs as a heavy favorite to return to the World Series.
 They won 102 games, highlighted by an American League record 22-game winning streak.
-However, the Indians lost the Division Series to the New York Yankees 3–2, once again losing the last three games of the series.
-The Indians returned to the postseason in 2018 and 2020 but were swept in the first round both times.
+However, the Indians lost the Division Series to the New York Yankees 3–2.
+Cleveland returned to the playoffs in 2018, 2020, 2022, 2024, and 2025 but failed to advance past the ALCS.